 During the content creation process, stay focused on why you’re creating this content in the first place.
 If you or a member of your team are capable of creating a great piece of content, that’s great.
 Do it.
 If not, outsource it to someone who can.

 Before you publish your content, be sure to optimize it.
 For videos, this means tagging and categorizing it appropriately, as well as including a title and description that contain your targeted keywords.
 Outfit it with an image that is branded and compelling.
 You don’t have to settle for whatever random image YouTube chooses for you.

 When optimizing a blog post, include internal and external links that make it easier for the reader to navigate to other relevant resources.
-Additionally, these links will help search engine bots to crawl your site more effectively and efficiently.
+Additionally, these links will help search engine bots crawl your site more effectively and efficiently.
 Add Schema markup, optimize your title and meta description, and add alt text to the images.

 Quality Over Quantity

 Make quality over quantity your primary concern.
 It’s far better to post great content less frequently than to post mediocre content constantly.
 The Internet is full of useless, half-baked content.
 Don’t add to the pile.
 In an effort to gain traction, many businesses will publish a lot of content that has little or no value.